Our Approach to

 Public Targets

 Public sustainability targets reflect our commitment to transparency, help manage risks and offer insights into our sustainability performance.
-Since 2015, Newmont has been reporting on our progress toward these targets.
+Since 2015, Newmont has been reporting on our progress toward targets.

 Climate